-In November, Ania will celebrate her 12th anniversary with DSC.
+In November, Ania celebrated her 12th anniversary with DSC.
 Ania is the CDS (Community Day Services) Coordinator and she has worked in CDS throughout her tenure at the agency, though when she began her career here, the program was called DT (Day Training).

 Prior to joining DSC, Ania worked as a CNA (Certified Nursing Assistant), though she described some similarities, such as getting to know people well, the two jobs are largely different.
-In direct support work, Ania told us that you get to know people on an intimate level, but you have fewer people on your caseload and have more time to spend with each person.
-Direct Support is person-centered, meaning that it is all about supporting them in what they would like to do, as opposed to when she worked as a CNA and felt it was more about getting a certain number of people taken care of in a short amount of time.
+Indirect support work, Ania told us that you get to know people on an intimate level, but you have fewer people on your caseload and have more time to spend with each person.
+Direct Support is person-centered, meaning that it is all about supporting them in what they would like to do.

 “I talk to the people here, just like anyone else and try to get to know them,” said Ania.
 “One person comes in my office and sits down and I might say, ‘Hey friend,’ and he responds, ‘Hey friend’ now when sees me.
 I would tease another person here and use humor and jokingly ask him, ‘What do you want?’ when he came in my office and just like we find that funny, he thought it was funny too.
 That’s how I get to know the people we support.”